-The Steinhardt Museum of Natural History will open its doors to the public in this autumn.
+The Steinhardt Museum of Natural History will soon open its doors to the public.
 The new museum building will house Israel’s national natural history collections, including five and a half million animals and plants that tell the story of biodiversity in Israel and the Middle East during the past century.

 Thousands of items from the collection will be on display in the museum’s galleries, which cover over 1,700 sq m.
 The museum's seven exhibitions were created by scientific curators and an experience designer, together with leading exhibition designers.